Tip

 Why does Agile reject Waterfall?

-In February 2001, representatives of these emergent software development models drafted and signed an Agile Manifesto.
-This is why Scrum, Kanban, XP and DSDM are often referred to as Agile methodologies, despite the fact that they were all in use long before the manifesto was signed.
+In February 2001, at the Snowbird Conference, leaders from these emergent software development approaches came together to create and sign the Agile Manifesto.
+This is why Scrum, Kanban, XP and Lean are commonly known as Agile methodologies, even though they were already in use well before the manifesto was written.

 Agile versus Waterfall comparison chart